aratik711/wh_nodejs_app/README.md

 3. Terraform version v0.9.2 (latest).
 Installation steps: https://www.terraform.io/intro/getting-started/install.html
 4. Ansible version  2.2.1.0 (latest).
 Installation steps: http://docs.ansible.com/ansible/intro_installation.html
 5. Clone this repository: `git clone https://github.com/aratik711/wh_nodejs_app.git`
 6. The ssh key should be present in the ~/.ssh directory of the user you will be executing the terraform and ansible.
-If not then generate it using
+If not then generate a passphraseless ssh key using
 `ssh-keygen -t rsa`
 7. The user with which you will be executing the terraform and ansible commands should have sudo rights and must have passwordless sudo access.
     1. To enable sudo.
 Login with root user.
 Edit /etc/sudoers and add the line: